reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 In short, the overall **`refPerTok` is unchanged**.

+This is especially important in case of an emergency situation, when a loan is about to default, where lenders might panic and redeem.
+Waiting can only improve the `refPerTok`, unless the pool's liquidity is null.

 #### Fluctuations On Deposit

 For a deposit, the shares are calculated from the number of assets entering the pool: